This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 rise@columbusstate.edu

-Dr. Sallie Miller established the RISE center as the Center for Assessment & Reading Education (CARE) in 1999.
-Under her direction, the Center provided teacher candidates and in-service teachers with extended opportunities for Service Learning.
-They learned about, applied reading assessment and intervention tools, and received training to offer effective diagnoses and appropriate interventions.
-Children in the community reading below grade level were the recipients of these services.
-Follow-up records and research documented participating children‘s reading improvement.
+Dr. Sallie A. Miller established the Center for Assessment & Reading Education (CARE) in 1999.
+Under her direction, the Center provided teacher candidates and in-service teachers with extended opportunities for Service Learning; CSU teacher candidates and teachers provided reading diagnostics and reading interventions for children reading below grade level: follow-up records and research documented participating children ‘s reading improvement.

-CARE also held book fairs, training workshops and informative presentations that involved Teacher Education students and faculty, in-service cooperating teachers, and the communities.
-The Center‘s resources have been secured through grants, partnerships, contributions by the College of Education, Department of Teacher Education, and selected vendors (e.g. ETA Cuisenaire, Scholastic, McGraw-Hill).
+CARE also held book fairs, training workshops, and informative presentations that involved Teacher Education students and faculty, in-service cooperating teachers, and the communities.
+The Center resources have been secured through grants, partnerships, contributions by the College of Education, Department of Teacher Education, and selected vendors (e.g., ETA Cuisenaire, Scholastic, McGraw-Hill).

 During the 2019-20 academic year, Dr. Mark McCarthy implemented a name change from CARE to RISE.
-This new name was intended to better acknowledge the student-centered stance of the Center, while also making assessment less prominent.
-While assessment is central to reading instruction and development, it is often associated with the larger educational trend of mass standardized testing.
-We do not endorse standardized tests, nor has research suggested that it in any way positively impacts reading development.
+This new name was intended to acknowledge the student-centered stance of the Center better.
+Dr. McCarthy stated, "Assessment is central to reading instruction and development but is often associated with the larger educational trend of mass standardized testing.
+[Dr. McCarthy does] not endorse standardized tests, nor has research suggested that it positively impacts reading development.”